 8 weeks Komorov Vaccine (NDVK) through intra-muscular injection Newcastle disease

-Apart from these vaccinations, other drugs are given to the birds through water to either prevent or cure certain diseases.
+Apart from these vaccinations, other drugs are given to the birds through the water to either prevent or cure certain diseases.
 Cleanliness of the poultry farm is also necessary.

-To ensure proper sanitation:
+To ensure proper sanitation in poultry farm

 (i) Sick or dead birds must be removed from the building.